vault27/Foundation/bgp.md

 ## iBGP

+iBGP vs eBGP

+- TTL in IP header, eBGP - 1, iBGP-255
+- eBGP router modifies next hop to its own addresssourcing BGP connection
+- eBGP router prepends its ASN to the existing AS_Path variable
+- Receiving eBGP router checks AS_Path, so it does not have its own AS already
+- iBGP route cannot be forwarded to another iBGP router, to avoid loops

+Concepts

 - iBGP sessions: the same AS or the same confederation
 - AD - 200
 - Used for transit connectifity in one AS - used mostly in service providers
-- iBGP route cannot be forwarded to another iBGP router, to avoid loops
 - eBGP routes are never redistributed to IGPs inside AS, there are too many of such routes
 - AS 1 router > eBGP > AS 2 router > OSPF > AS 2 router > EIGRP > AS 2 router > eBGP > AS 3 router
 - Thay just build iBGP mesh between all routers in AS 2 and IGP inside AS as underlay is used